2021 Texas Rangers Depth Chart

 The AL West is the most resurgent divisions in baseball.
-The Houston Astros claimed the World Series title in 2017, leaving the other team from Texas on the outside looking in.
-The conclusion of 2018 will mark the second straight year the Rangers have failed to reach the post-season.
+The Houston Astros continue to dominate, leaving the other team from Texas on the outside looking in.
+The conclusion of 2019 will mark the third straight year the Rangers have failed to reach the post-season.
 The roster make-up features tempered expectations as there are few transactions bringing fresh faces into the organization.
 The team has depleted a bulk of their pitching core, which has left management scratching their heads trying to figure what the next step is for this team.

 The glory days of Cole Hamels and Yu Darvish as the ace pitchers in the rotation are long gone.
 The grizzly rotation is made up of pitchers that all feature an ERA above 4.00, with some climbing past the 6.00-mark.
 This recipe of make-up has left the team starting guys who are well past their prime.
 The oldest player in baseball, Bartolo Colon, leaves little to offer in terms of strong starts.
 The same can be said for Yovani Gallardo, who has spent a decent stint of his career in Texas.
 Both feature an ERA above 5.50, a number that places heavy pressure on offensive run production and performance.
 The lone bright spot comes in the form of Mike Minor.
 Minor has bounced back and forth between organizations, but he has found his roots in Texas.
 His 12-8 record marks for the best on the team.
 The development of Ariel Jurado has also been delayed at takeoff.
 The 22-year-old has struggled locating his pitches and finding his groove from batter to batter.
 Going back to the drawing board and bringing in younger players is something the team will center around ahead of the 2019 season.